 Can I use a slow feed hay net with my foals and younger stock?

 Foals and young stock take easily to hay nets.
-We highly recommend that you use a smaller mesh opening to guard against the horse being able to get a hoof through the mesh opening.
-Always hang nets used for foals and young stock.
+We highly recommend that you use a smallest mesh you can to guard against the foal being able to get a hoof through the mesh opening.
 Young stock can get into the craziest predicaments so please take extra care.
-They can also shorten the life of your net if they choose to use them as teething articles.
+Always hang nets used for foals and young stock, but please only hang the net from one spot.
+Hanging a net from two spots creates a loop and thus a entanglement hazard.
+Please keep in mind foals/young stock can also shorten the life of your net if they choose to use them as teething articles.

 For other livestock, Can I use the slow feed hay nets to feed them?